abhaysrivastav/abhaysrivastav.github.io/blogs/designconcepts3.md

 There are 2 strategies for Content Cashing in CDN :
 * Push CDN : In this content is pushed by origin server to the proxy server.
 It is usefull for static content like images.
 * Pull CDN : In this content is pulled by proxy servers from origin server.
 It is usefull when the content is changing very fast.

+## Mult-tier CDN Architecture

+CDN follows a tree-like structure to ease the data distribution process for the origin server.
+The edge proxy servers have some peer servers that belong to the same hierarchy.
+This set of servers receives the data from parent node in the tree and eventually receive the data from origin node.

+Whenever a new proxy server enters the tree of a CDN, it request the control core, which maintains information on all the proxy servers in the CDN.